Run WinSCP as a Windows Service with AlwaysUp

 WinSCP Windows Service: Extras Tab

-10. We are now done configuring your WinSCP script to run as a service so click the Save button to record your settings.
+9. We're done configuring your WinSCP script to run as a service so click the Save button to record your settings.
 In a couple of seconds, an application called WinSCP Script will show up in the AlwaysUp window.
-It is not yet running though.
+It is not yet running though:

 WinSCP Windows Service: Created

-Once your script has done its work and exited, the state will transition to Waiting in AlwaysUp.
-Click on the associated icon to reveal when it will next be run:
+Once your script has done its work and exited, the state will transition to "Waiting" in AlwaysUp.
+It will start again on the next hour (as configured):

 WinSCP not working properly as a Windows Service?

-• From AlwaysUp, select Application > Report Activity > Today... to bring up a HTML report detailing the interaction between AlwaysUp and WinSCP.
-The AlwaysUp Event Log Messages page explains the messages that may turn up.
+• From AlwaysUp, select Application > Report Activity > Today to bring up an HTML report detailing the interaction between AlwaysUp and WinSCP.
+The AlwaysUp Event Log Messages page explains the more obscure messages.

 • Browse the AlwaysUp FAQ for answers to commonly asked questions and troubleshooting tips.